cscan/vue-excel-editor/README.md

 ### Link

-This is a nice feature in enterprice application.
-Actually I was learnt from SAP UI.
-When user holds the function key (Alt-key here) and move the mouse over the cell content, the text will show as a link.
+This is a nice feature in enterprise applications.
+Actually, I was learning from SAP UI.
+When the user holds the function key (Alt-key here) and move the mouse over the cell content, the text will show as a link.
 If user clicks on the link, your custom function will be triggered.
-The following example shows how to route to user profile page by clicking on the name column cell.
+The following example shows how to route to the user profile page by clicking on the name column cell.

 ```html
 <vue-excel-column field="name" label="Name" type="string" width="150px" :link="routeToUserFunc" />